 Santa Catalina (SC) is a sleepy fishing town that has some of the greatest surfing that I have experienced in Central America.
 Located six hours west of Panama City on the Pacific Coast, SC has six good breaks ranging from sandy beach to point to reef.

 I have been many times, and recommend it to anyone looking for more of a surf adventure over the party scene.
 What I am saying, is be prepared for a chill experience without the crowds, and party scene.
 Heck, even the bar (yes…there really is only one) closes at 10pm due to a local ordinance.
+My last trip was in 2014, and a lot has changed.

 There are three great breaks that will suit the needs of any surfer.
 Definitely head by Surf & Shake and ask what is breaking best and the best way the enter.